Magotchi/lpid-core-documents/LPID core documents.md

 Ten members of the Party shall constitute a quorum for any Convention or Special Meeting of the Party.

-## ARTICLE VI: Executive Committee
+## ARTICLE VI: The Executive Board

 ### SECTION 1

-The Executive Committee of the Party shall be composed of the following:
+The officers of the Party and three Regional Representatives shall constitute the Executive Board.
-The four elected officers of the Party.

 ### SECTION 2

-a) Three Regional Chairs elected at the Regular Convention.
-Each Regional Chair shall represent a specific region of the state, and shall be responsible for organizing a Regional Committee to organize and carry forward the goals of the state party within that region.
-Regional Chairs must reside in the region they represent, and must be elected by the delegates residing in that region.

 Regions shall consist of the following counties:

-* Region One shall consist of the following counties: Benewah, Bonner, Boundary, Clearwater, Idaho, Kootenai, Latah, Lewis, Nez Perce, and Shoshone.
+* Region 1: Benewah, Bonner, Boundary, Clearwater, Idaho, Kootenai, Latah, Lewis, Nez Perce, and Shoshone (10).

-* Region Two shall consist of the following counties: Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley, and Washington.
+* Region 2: Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley, and Washington (10).

-* Region Three shall consist of the following counties: Bannock, Bear Lake, Bingham, Blaine, Bonneville, Butte, Camas, Caribou, Cassia, Clark, Custer, Franklin, Fremont, Gooding, Jefferson, Jerome, Lemhi, Lincoln, Madison, Minidoka, Oneida, Power, Teton, and Twin Falls.
+* Region 3: Bannock, Bear Lake, Bingham, Blaine, Bonneville, Butte, Camas, Caribou, Cassia, Clark, Custer, Franklin, Fremont, Gooding, Jefferson, Jerome, Lemhi, Lincoln, Madison, Minidoka, Oneida, Power, Teton, and Twin Falls (24).

 ### SECTION 3

-The Executive Committee shall have the control and management of all the affairs, properties, and funds of the Party consistent with this Constitution.
+The Executive Board shall have general supervision of the affairs of the Party between its business meetings, shall fix the hour and place of meetings, shall make recommendations to the Party, and shall perform such other duties as are specified in these Bylaws.

 ### SECTION 4

-The Executive Committee shall meet in the manner, time, and places as prescribed by the by-laws of the Party.

-The Executive Committee shall meet at such times and places as may be determined by action of the Committee, by call of the Chair, or by written request of one-third or more of the members of the Executive Committee.
+The Executive Board shall meet at such times and places as may be determined by action of the Board, by call of the Chair, or by written request of one-third or more of the members of the Board.

 ### SECTION 5

-The Executive Committee may without meeting together, transact business by mail and/or e-mail, voting a question submitted to them by or with the approval of the Chair.
+The Executive Board may without meeting together, transact business by mail and/or e-mail, voting a question submitted to them by or with the approval of the Chair.
 Ten days shall be allowed for the return of votes thereon by mail to the Party Secretary during the period between a Regular Convention and the next general election, and twenty days at all other times.
-If at the expiration of the applicable period, the majority of the Executive Committee have not returned their votes, the measure being voted on shall be deemed to have failed; in all other cases, a vote is required by the Constitution.
-The Secretary must preserve all such votes until the next meeting of the Executive Committee, at which meeting the Executive Committee shall order the disposition of the votes.
+If at the expiration of the applicable period, the majority of the Executive Board have not returned their votes, the measure being voted on shall be deemed to have failed; in all other cases, a vote is required.
+The Secretary must preserve all such votes until the next meeting of the Executive Board, at which meeting the Executive Board shall order the disposition of the votes.

 ### SECTION 6

-To afford all Committee members the ability to participate in meetings, meetings shall be conducted at a location with technological services available.
+To afford all Board members the ability to participate in meetings, meetings shall be conducted at a location with technological services available.
 A "speakerphone" and a telephone connection capable of conference calling shall be the minimum facility requirement.
-Alternative methods, such as those using the internet, must receive unanimous approval of those committee members that are responsible for providing equipment at the primary and remote locations.
-The committee and general members attending an Executive meeting shall be individually and severally responsible for any facilities, equipment, transportation, internet, telephone company, and/or other charges required for their participation at or from a particular meeting location.
+Alternative methods, such as those using the Internet, must receive unanimous approval of those committee members that are responsible for providing equipment at the primary and remote locations.
+The Board and general members attending an Executive Board meeting shall be individually and severally responsible for any facilities, equipment, transportation, Internet, telephone company, and/or other charges required for their participation at or from a particular meeting location.

 ### SECTION 7

-Provisions shall be made for observation of the meeting by the general membership at the primary and at any, and all, remote locations.
+Provisions shall be made for observation of Board meetings by the general membership at the primary and at any, and all, remote locations.

 ## ARTICLE VII: Central Committees